-The kickboxing and slam classes I attend have tripled in size since January 1; a common happening thanks to all who have a resolution the get fit for 2013.
-My church services have been packed too, and the line is longer at Whole Foods.
-Occurrences like these creates a stir amongst the regular attendees at the gym who have gotten used to having their particular space on the mat, or a parishioner who has a seating preference.
-Location means a lot, especially to those who work out; some prefer standing closer to the instructor while others, usually those who don't want to be called on for not putting out, stand in the back.
-The newbies disperse all over the place, and usually land on someone else's spot.
+The kickboxing and slam classes I attend have tripled in size since January , a common happening thanks to all who have a resolution the get fit for 2014.
+This creates a stir amongst the regular attendees who have gotten used to having their particular space on the mat.
+Location means a lot to those who work out; some prefer standing closer to the instructor while others, usually those who don't want to be called out about not putting out, stand in the back.
+The newbies disperse all over the place and usually land on someone's else's spot.
 We regulars joke that things will get back to normal by February, because a lot of people don't stick with it.
-However, some of us don't handle this change that easily.
-You would think that church goers wouldn't get so challenged over a seat loss either, but moving one's place prior to getting inspired can be challenging.
-Or not.
+However some of us don't handle this change that easily.

 She Prep Buzz Words

 Right Now She Could be

 Designing a kids birthday invitation

 She Could be a

 Box Office Ticket Agent

 Here are the Top-5 habits she could be trying to break: